gutiluis/BasketballGame/README.md

 ## How it works:

+- python main.py; inside the current working directory
+2. Follow the on-screen prompts to take a shot.
+3. The game determines if the shot is successful.
+4. Points are added for successful shots.
+5. The game ends when the winning condition or limit is reached.

 # Basketball Game

 A terminal-command-line-based basketball game written in Python language.
 The player takes shots, scores points, and plays until the game ends based on the defined rules.